mheydasch/graph_app/README.md

 To start you have to have a csv file of your data in long format and one or multiple folders called overlays with images related to that data
 Your dataframe needs to have the following columns:
-??1.
-Columns holding X and Y coordinates of the individual cells ??2.
-Columns holding your data.
-Can be the same as X  and Y coordinates ??3.
-A column holding the timepoints
+  1. Columns holding X and Y coordinates of the individual cells
+  2. Columns holding your data.
+Can be the same as X  and Y coordinates
+  3. A column holding the timepoints
-??4.
-A column holding the unique ids of individual cells including the time.
+  4. A column holding the unique ids of individual cells including the time.
-???These should be formatted the following: An identifier for the field of view, an Identifier for the tracking ID of the cell
+   These should be formatted the following: An identifier for the field of view, an Identifier for the tracking ID of the cell
-???An identifier of the time.
-Each of these should be preceeded by a letter indicating which ID it is, such as ???WC2_S0127_E1_T1.
-Where C2_S0127 is the field of view, 1 is the track ID and 1 is the Timepoint ??5.
-A column holding the unique ids without the time.
+   An identifier of the time.
+Each of these should be preceeded by a letter indicating which ID it is, such as WC2_S0127_E1_T1.
+Where C2_S0127 is the field of view, 1 is the track ID and 1 is the Timepoint
+  5. A column holding the unique ids without the time.
-??6.
-A column which you want to use as a classifier
+  6. A column which you want to use as a classifier

 Your images need to contain the same identifier as the one in your csv file, without the unique cell identifier.
 For example with the above mentioned unique ID: *WC2_S0127_E1_T1* the corresponding image can be named